 If you only have a car for one day, you will be really busy, but here is a suggested route that will allow you to hit the highlights of the Island.

-Start from Lago Verde, and head out to Top Gun for a great breakfast.
-They open at 9:00am - you can be out by 9:30 with a full stomach ready for a busy day's fun.
-Head out on the Circunvalacion towards Arrecife.
+Go north from Lago Verde and take the Circunvalacion towards Arrecife.
 Be really careful as you approach the airport.
 There is a sharp turn to the left, and the speed limit drops to 60KMPH.
 Police frequently operate a radar trap in this area!!

 Continue on the circunvalacion around Arrecife, (be cautious as you get close to Arrecife.
 The circunvalaction turns left just after a petrol station.
 The turn off is easy to miss, and if you do miss it, you will end up in downtown Arrecife).
 Turn towards Tahiche, and you will shortly come to a roundabout with a huge Cesar Manrique mobile/statue in the middle.
 Turn left, and about two hundred yards down the road on the right hand side is the Cesar Manrique Foundation.
 Check the place out - it will take about one hour for a quick tour, but it is brilliant.

 When you have finished, continue back on the road north towards Tahiche, and turn right at the roundabout heading towards Orzola.
 Continue up LZ-1 following signs for Mirador del Rio.
 On the right hand side, you will see an exit for the Cactus Garden - well worth the trip if you are into succulents.